 3. Make your online presence much stronger

 While most people are already hyperconnected and deeply immersed on the internet, a lot of us still aren’t fully utilizing the power of information in our screens.
 If you want to put a little money to something that can have a good and powerful impact on your career, you should boost your online presence—and we’re not talking about getting pictorials for your Facebook photo.
-Since headhunters and HR people now use LinkedIn to find you, better get premium subscription to give you an edge over others.
-Meanwhile, buying a website and doing a little bit of high quality web design, SEO, and other online mumbo-jumbo and you’re all set.
+Since headhunters and HR people now use LinkedIn to find you, better get a premium subscription to give you an edge over others.
+Meanwhile, buying a website and doing a little bit of high-quality web design, SEO, and other online mumbo-jumbo and you’re all set.

 4. Wine and dine people

 Since when has treating people to dinner become a smart investment?
-While some people may see it as a frivolous way to chat with people over nice dinner, you are actually buying your way in to that person.
-Although it may not give back the amount you’ve spent to take them out for a dinner, making your networks grow and increasing your sphere of influence will greatly benefit you in the long run.
+While some people may see it as a frivolous way to chat with people over nice dinner, you are actually buying your way into that person.
+Although it may not give back the amount you’ve spent to take them out for a dinner, making your networks grow and increase your sphere of influence will greatly benefit you in the long run.
 Try to catch up with mentors, old colleagues, professors, and other people who can help you in your quest to improve your circles.

 5. Learn new skills

 Not everything you need to know about your work can only be found in the days you stayed at the university.
-In fact, a lot of things you’ve learned there, you’ve probably thrown them out of the window once you’ve been faced by the horrors of adult life.
+In fact, a lot of things you’ve learned there, you’ve probably thrown them out of the window once you’ve been faced with the horrors of adult life.
 However, learning doesn’t stop there and you need to continuously innovate and upgrade your skillset.
 While there are free online classes you can get (and there’s definitely something related to your field), there also are training programs available that you can avail of.
 Whether it’s leadership training or Six Sigma Green Belt certification, getting these skills will help you get a better pay in the future.